dinger1986/bitwardenrs_install_script/README.md

 Vaultwarden/BitwardenRS_install_script.
 -----

-Install Script for Vultwarden for Ubuntu 22.04 using https://github.com/dani-garcia/vaultwarden
+Install Script for Vaultwarden for Ubuntu 22.04 using https://github.com/dani-garcia/vaultwarden

 Please note this is an unofficial install script and support requests for the install should come here not to https://github.com/dani-garcia/vaultwarden